Welcome To My Culinary & Holistic Lifestyle Blog!

 Face & Body Care

-With sunscreens, mineral-based active ingredients (e.g. zinc oxide, titanium dioxide) are ideal.
+- Mineral-based active ingredients (zinc oxide, titanium dioxide) are ideal!

 Hair CareÂ

-Look for: natural carrier oils (almond, argan, coconut, jojoba, olive, shea…), natural clarifiers (apple cider vinegar) and botanical extracts (amla, grapefruit, lavender, neem, tea tree…).
+Look for ingredients like natural carrier oils (e.g. almond, argan, coconut, jojoba, olive, shea), natural clarifiers (e.g. apple cider vinegar) and botanical extracts (e.g. amla, grapefruit, lavender, neem, tea tree).

 Make-Up